AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

    the effort, one should be mindful of
    `Amdahl's law <https://en.wikipedia.org/wiki/Amdahl%27s_law>`_ and `Gustafson's law <https://en.wikipedia.org/wiki/Gustafson%27s_law>`_.
-   All programs have some parts that can only be executed in serial and thus the theoretical speedup that one can get from using parallel programming depends on two factors:

-     1. How much of programs' execution could be done in parallel?
+   All programs have some parts that can only be executed in serial fashion and thus speedup that one can get from using parallel execution depends on how much of programs' execution can be done in parallel.
-     2. What would be the speedup for that parallel part?

    Thus if your program runs mainly in serial but has a small parallel part, running it in parallel might not be worth it.
 Sometimes, doing